 If You Are a Budding Psychic…

 Make a list of the psychic abilities that you have and are currently developing.
 Pinpoint the psychic senses that are okay and which ones could be causing problems, e.g., “I always over react negatively to loud people.”
 Just by doing this, you will begin to feel more in control of your life and your emotions.
 You may also start seeing these individuals and events from a more positive perspective.

 Being sensitive to the extreme is not a bad thing.
 In fact, it can be very helpful in your psychic or Mediumship endeavors.
 As mentioned, if your emotions are always raw and in overload much of the time, you’ll what to keep your sensitivity in check and build some strong shields.
 In fact, this is the one thing I can say in my life that I’ve mastered.
 Well, mostly.

 For those of you feeling constant overload by your traditional as well as psychic senses, *ground yourself a lot, and do a daily cleansing of your aura to keep it protected.
 It’s also vitally important to keep things in perspective and to stay detached.
 This doesn’t mean you don’t care.
 It just means you’re not taking things on that aren’t yours to own.
 This is good mental health!

-Yes, tragic circumstances and events that do happen which require us to feel on a deep level.
-However, but one should not constantly ruminate over little things.
+It’s no crime to be highly sensitive.
+In fact, embrace it if you are.
+Importantly, tragic circumstances and events do occur which requires us to feel on a deep level.
+However, one should not constantly ruminate over them.
 We are not God and are not expected to carry the heavy burdens of others’ tragedies.
 We can only be compassionate and understanding without assuming the emotions of those affected.
-Did I just hear the word, **co-dependent?

 *Grounding is a spiritual term, referring to centering your soul in your body, and in turn, connecting it with Mother Earth.
 When one is grounded, they feel safer, focused, and more sure of themselves.